JackInSightsV2/Semantic-Media-Compression/01-theoretical-validation/theoretical-foundation-overview.md

 ## Core Concept Introduction

-### The Semantic Compression Paradigm
+### How Semantic Compression Works

 Traditional compression removes duplicate data and redundant patterns to make files smaller while keeping the same content quality.
-Semantic compression works completely differently: instead of saving the exact data, we extract and save the **meaning, intent, and structure** so AI can recreate experiences that are just as good or better.
+Semantic compression works differently: instead of saving the exact data, we extract and save the **meaning, intent, and structure** so AI can recreate experiences that are just as good or better.

 **Key Idea**: Save "why and how it was made" instead of "what was made"